Aakhri Sanghursh

 Aakhri Sanghursh is a Hindi action film of Bollywood directed by Narendra Bedi and produced by G. M. Patel.
 The film stars Vijayendra Ghatge, Kajal Kiran, Mukesh Khanna in the key roles.
-This film was made in 1982 and was ready to be released in 1986, but due to some unknown reasons, the film was finally released in 1997 in the banner of G. M. Productions and Jawahar Picture Palace.
+This film was made in 1982, but due to director Narendra Bedi's death, the film had a delayed release in 1997 under the banner of G. M. Productions and Jawahar Picture Palace.